rebeccatraceyt/WhatTheBlank/README.md

 **Sliding Footer Bug** - A bug was detected in the sliding footer feature when being implemented.
 As the developer sourced and edited the code from [JSFiddle](http://jsfiddle.net/nathanbweb/JHu7j/), the problem lay in integrating that code with the original.
 The sourced code was overriding the html within the code and, as such, created problems with the graphics that were to be used.
 In order to fix this, the developer instead toggled the necessary classes and elements.
 In their research, the developer found a similar problem on [Stack Overflow](https://stackoverflow.com/questions/15345784/change-icon-on-click-toggle/15345885) where they then implemented this into their code, with success.

-**Welcome Modal Bug** - On page load, the welcome modal appears allowing users to enter a username of choice.
-The problem with the modal was that, by default, clicking outside the modal area would close the modal and, as the modal was full-screen, it was possible for the user to click anywhere on the modal to close it.
-With this, the player could bypass the username entry, rendering it null.
-In order to fix this, the developer researched a method to disable this default, finding a solution on [Stack Overflow](https://stackoverflow.com/questions/22207377/disable-click-outside-of-bootstrap-modal-area-to-close-modal), whereby the modal would only close on click of the submit button (after filling out the required field).

-As well as this, there was an issue with the modal, whereby the modal would continue to refresh as the user entered their username.
-The reason for this was a conflict issue between the `data-dismiss` attribute and `localStorage`, where it would not register the name as a username, but dismiss the modal anyway.
-To rectify this, and to learn for future reference, the developer turned to [Slack](https://slack.com/intl/en-ie/) to get examples of previous methods.
-With this new knowledge, the developer was able to tackle the problem.
-They would like to extend their deepest gratitude to those fellow students.

 **Game Play Categories issues** - The original plan for the game was to use one page and iterate an array depending on the category button that the user clicked.
 This method created an overlapping issue within the JavaScript `script.js` file and the page would not function as designed.
 In order to save the functionality of the game, the developer decided to divide the categories into their own pages (both `.html` and `.js`), with each page executing their own functions during game-play.

 **Game Ending Page issues** - In the original design, there was to be a separate page that players would be redirected to after answering all questions, thus completing the quiz.
 The page content would change, depending on which of the two probable outcomes of game play (*high score* or *no high score*) the user had.
 Straight away, the developer faced a similar problem to the **Game Play Categories** issue, where there became an overwhelming overlap in the `script.js` file.
 To over come this, the developer removed the ending page entirely, and directly applied the end of the game to each specific category.
 This allowed for a high score in each category as well as an accurate pointing system that was not possible with one page.

 **Mute Button Bug** - One of the biggest challenges the developer met in the developmental process was the *mute button* feature.
 The feature allows users to manage the audio setting of the game, toggling the sound effects on and off.
-In implementing it, the developer's knowledge was challenged to the fullest in ensuring that the preference the user set on one page would carry through to the next page.
+In implementing this feature, the developer's knowledge was challenged to the fullest in ensuring that the preference the user set on one page would carry through to the next page.
 In their learning, the developer was able to create the necessary functions and conditions that allowed the feature to work, storing the preference for the next page.
-Although it tested their knowledge, the reward of successfully implementing it was worth it.
+Although it tested their knowledge, the reward of successfully implementation was worth it.

 **Email Validation Issue** - For the **Suggestions Form** the design was to create a modal form that could only be submitted once all areas were complete and, on submission, the user would receive a success message, providing them with the necessary feedback.
-The problem with this was that, by default, the modal button would override this validation, closing the modal regardless of whether the user had actually inputted any information.
+The problem with this was that, by default, the modal button would override this validation, closing the modal regardless of whether the user had actually inputted any information or not.
 In order to rectify this, the developer used the [jQuery Validation](https://jqueryvalidation.org/ "Link to jQuery Validation page") plugin that would allow for jQuery to validate the form, which could then allow for a conditional response, when the form was validated.

-**Background image bug** - The is a background image rendered for both the **welcome modal** and **homepage**.
-With the known issue regarding `background-size: cover` and ios devices, the developer had to create a work around to be able to call on the background image conditional to the current theme set.
+**Background image bug** - There is a background image rendered for both the **welcome menu** and **homepage**.
+With the known issue regarding `background-size: cover` and ios devices, the developer had to create a work-around to be able to call on the background image conditional to the current  set theme.
 In order to do this, the images had to be rendered in JavaScript, as opposed to CSS.

 **Common variables in JavaScript Issue** - The JavaScript was divided into five files, one for each game category (for functionality), and one for common variables and functions, e.g. form validation.
-The problem with this was that some variables needed be called in both the category file and script file.
+The problem with this was that some variables needed to be called in both the **category** file and **script** file.
 This overlap lead to errors in testing as to separately declare the variables in each page would throw an `already declared` error, but to declare them in only one would cause validation errors.
 In order to fix this, the developer changed each of the internal js file types to `type="module"` and used `import` and `export` as needed.
 This avoided the validation issue while maintaining functionality.

 [Back to top ⇧](#table-of-contents)